Malyatsichy: History

-In 1708, the village was the location of the Battle of Malatitze during the Great Northern War.
+In 1708, the settlement was the location of the Battle of Malatitze during the Great Northern War.

 Before World War II, it was a shtetl.
-Nazi Germany units occupied the city from 1941 to 1944.
+The Germans occupied the city from 1941 to 1944.

-In November 1941, between 70 and 122 Jews were killed in Molyatichi.
+In November 1941, as part of the Holocaust in Belarus, between 70 and 122 Jews were killed in Molyatichi.
 The Jews were shot with a bullet in the back.
 Some children were thrown alive in the grave.
 There were nine shooters: six Germans and three local policemen.
 One week after the shooting, the Germans organized an auction to sell the Jews' belongings.